 Amendment 85 to the FMP for the Groundfish of the Bering Sea and Aleutian Islands Management Area

-Amendment 85 is necessary to reduce uncertainty about the availability of yearly harvests within sectors caused by reallocations, and to maintain stability between sectors in the BSAI Pacific cod fishery.
-This final rule also is necessary to implement recent changes to the Magnuson-Stevens Fishery Conservation and Management Act that require a directed fishing allocation of 10 percent to the CDQ Program upon the establishment of a sector allocation.
-This action is intended to promote the goals and objectives of the Magnuson-Stevens Act, the FMP, and other applicable laws.
-The amendment is available for public review and comment.
+This final rule is necessary to implement Amendment 85 and reduce uncertainty about the availability of yearly harvests within sectors caused by reallocations and maintain stability among sectors in the BSAI Pacific cod fishery.
+This final rule also is necessary to partially implement recent changes to the Magnuson-Stevens Act that require a total allocation of 10.7 percent of the TAC of each directed fishery to the CDQ Program starting January 1, 2008.
+This final rule is intended to promote the goals and objectives of the Magnuson-Stevens Act, the FMP, and other applicable laws.